Ellendar/Z2Randomizer/FAQ.md

 ### I use a non-Windows operating system.
 Can I still use the randomizer?

 Yes!
-There are a couple available options:
+There are a few available options:

 - A web version is available at https://z2r.app/ .
 It should generate identically to the desktop version, and work on any major browser.
+- Ubuntu and MacOS versions are available on the [releases page](https://github.com/Ellendar/Z2Randomizer/releases)
 - Build the randomizer from source for your platform.
 See the instructions [here](https://github.com/Ellendar/Z2Randomizer/wiki/Building-From-Source)

 ### Right after installing, I'm getting a correct hash but incorrect seed.
 What's up?